Car Wars: Game play

 In Car Wars, players assume control of one or more cars or other powered vehicles, from motorcycles to semi trucks.
 Optional rules include piloting helicopters, ultralights, balloons, boats, submarines, and tanks.
-The vehicles are typically outfitted with weapons (such as missiles and machine guns), souped-up components (like heavy-duty fire-proof wheels, and nitro injectors), and defensive elements (armor plating and radar tracking systems).
+The vehicles are typically outfitted with weapons (such as missiles and machine guns), souped-up components (including heavy-duty fire-proof wheels, and nitro injectors), and defensive elements (armor plating and radar tracking systems).
 Within any number of settings, the players then direct their vehicles in combat.

 The published games use cardstock counters to represent vehicles in a simulated battle upon printed battlemaps.
 While the game rules allow for any scale, most editions of the game were published to use a 1-inch = 15-feet scale (1:180 scale), although the Fifth Edition switched to 1-inch = 5-feet (1:60 scale).
 At this larger scale, players can use miniature toy vehicles such as Hot Wheels or Matchbox cars, S gauge model railroading scenery, or 28mm-30mm scale wargaming miniatures.

 Car Wars had many scenarios available and the system allowed players to make their own.
 Common scenarios include a harrowing gauntlet and competition in an arena to win a virtual cash prize with which to upgrade their cars.
 Many game sessions consist of players taking their cars through many successive arena-style scenarios, upgrading their cars between each round.
 At the height of the game's popularity, many gaming conventions and gaming clubs sponsored Car Wars tournaments where finalist players could win real world prizes.